infinitered/ignite-bowser/readme.md

 ## Premium Support

-[Ignite CLI](https://infinite.red/ignite) and [Ignite IR Boilerplate](https://github.com/infinitered/ignite-bowser), as open source projects, are free to use and always will be.
+[Ignite CLI](https://infinite.red/ignite), Ignite Andross](https://github.com/infinitered/ignite-andross), and [Ignite Bowser](https://github.com/infinitered/ignite-bowser), as open source projects, are free to use and always will be.
 [Infinite Red](https://infinite.red/) offers premium Ignite CLI support and general mobile app design/development services.
 Email us at [hello@infinite.red](mailto:hello@infinite.red) to get in touch with us for more details.